 A third paper looks at how the symmetric layers of Jupiter work and reports that below the jet stream layer, Jupiter rotates as a rigid body.
 “Somehow Jupiter transitions from the jet stream layer that rotates like the top cloud layer to a rigid body deep inside where everything moves together,” Bolton said.
 “The transition might have something to do with the creation of Jupiter’s strong magnetic field.”

 Understanding the transition between the atmospheric layer and the more rigid layers that lie beneath will be revealed during the remainder of Juno’s primary mission over the next couple of years.
 The fourth paper provided the first detailed look at how the familiar bands give way to giant cyclones organized in geometric patterns at both of Jupiter’s poles.

 “Before Juno, scientists knew little about Jupiter’s poles due to the Earth’s perspective of the planet,” he said.
 Previous spacecraft flew past the gas giant at an equatorial level, capturing wonderful views of the zones and belts but revealing little about its polar regions.
 “Turns out, Jupiter is hardly recognizable from a polar perspective.”

 Visible and infrared images obtained from above each pole during Juno’s first five orbits reveal persistent polygonal patterns of large cyclones.
 In the north, eight circumpolar cyclones surround a single polar cyclone.
 In the south, one polar cyclone is encircled by five circumpolar cyclones.

-“These cyclones are huge with winds speeds as great as 220 miles per hour,” Bolton said.
-“These novel features seem to exist in harmony, close together and persistent.
+“These cyclones are huge with winds speeds as great as 220 miles (354 kilometers) per hour,” Bolton said.
+“These novel features seem to exist in harmony, close together, and persistent.
 They are surprisingly different from the single storm pattern that the Cassini spacecraft measured at Saturn’s poles.”